Hugging Face Accelerate: Multi-GPU & TPU Training Guide

 • [_] fp8

-For the moment I choose no, because to simplify the code when not using accelerate we are going to train on fp32, but ideally we should use fp16
+For now I choose no, because to simplify the code when I’m not using accelerate we’re going to train in fp32, but ideally we would use fp16

-The configuration will be stored in ~/.cache/huggingface/accelerate/default_config.yaml and can be modified at any time.
+The configuration will be saved in ~/.cache/huggingface/accelerate/default_config.yaml and can be modified at any time.
 Let's see what's inside

 !cat ~/.cache/huggingface/accelerate/default_config.yaml